followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/80 Client-Side Exporting and Printing/30 Setting Up a Server-Side Proxy/40 Usage.md

-To enable server-side proxy support in a widget, set the **export** | [proxyUrl](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/export/#proxyUrl) option to the proxy that will stream the file to an end user.
+To enable server-side proxy support in a widget, set the **export**.[proxyUrl](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/export/#proxyUrl) option to the proxy that will stream the file to an end user.